- British Midland B737 Flight 92 at Kegworth

 Resulting Safety Initiatives

 No specific regulatory changes were identified as a result of this accident.
-However, two major safety areas were influenced by the British Midlands Flight 92 accident:
+However, two major safety areas were influenced by the British Midland Airways Flight 92 accident:

-Photo of Seats in mid-cabin area of British Midlands Flight 92
+Photo of Seats in mid-cabin area of British Midland Airways Flight 92

 Seat Structural Integrity